 Disorders Affecting Cholesterol Metabolism

-Screening for patients who might be at risk for developing lipoprotein disorders are usually part of routine examinations.
+Screening for patients who might be at risk for developing lipoprotein disorders is usually part of routine examinations.
 Therefore, encountering these problems, along with its associated complications, are somewhat common in practice.
 This is done by extracting blood samples from patients after doing a 12-hour overnight fast.

 In general, problems in lipid metabolism are categorized into two.
-If they are not associated with other conditions such as any concurrent disease, poor diet or long-term drug therapy, they are thought to be a primary dyslipidemia.
+If they are not associated with other conditions such as any concurrent disease, poor diet or long-term drug therapy, they are thought to be primary dyslipidemia.
 Single-gene mutations are usually implicated in this classification.
 Examples are outlined in the table: